decentralized-identity/faq/docs/spec.md

 require proof of control of a private key to be considered verifiable at a given point in time.
 For this reason, cryptocurrency wallets (that only manage control keys for cryptocurrency accounts) are usually distinguished from identity wallets.

-Identity wallets perform a wider range of tasks:
+Identity wallets perform a wider range of tasks.
+The most common of these are:
-- control keys for incepting identifiers,
+- controlling keys for "incepting" (registering new) identifiers,
-- rotates authoritative keys controlling identifiers,
-- delegate control over identifiers,
+- rotating "authoritative" keys that control long-lived identifiers,
-- revoke identifiers
-- receiving and verifiably presenting verifiable credentials).
+- receiving and verifiably presenting verifiable credentials

+Less common features include":
+- delegating control over an identifier to another wallet or party,
+- revoking or "canceling"/de-registering identifiers,
+- holding, presenting, delegating, and attenuating authorization tokens such as [ZCaps](https://w3c-ccg.github.io/zcap-ld/) or [UCans](https://blog.fission.codes/auth-without-backend/)

-That said, there is no good reason one wallet couldn't offer both sets of features, and some day soon they probably will!
+All that said, there is no good reason one wallet couldn't offer both sets of features, and some day soon they probably will!
 See the Layer 4 section for more detail on wallets in general and the Universal Wallet in particular, and Layer 5 for architectural questions.
 Heck, just CTRL-F and search for "wallet"!

 ### Core Concepts